 The cannabis indica plant is also known for producing comparatively higher yields, denser buds, and more pungent aromas.
 Originating from the mountainous regions of Afghanistan, Pakistan, and India, it adapted itself to harsh climates and first-time weather conditions by growing faster, flowering earlier, and producing thick layers of protective resin.
 Since exposure to colder temperatures can turn a cannabis plant’s flower (or buds) purple, if you come across purple looking weed, there’s a good chance it’s an indica strain.

 The plant’s quick growing time and sturdy build makes it better suited for novice growers, and those looking to grow cannabis indoors.
 (Here’s our guide on the best strains for home grows.)

 Want our recommended Indica?
-Check out this top-quality Indica flower from Savage CBD:
+Check out this top-quality Indica flower from Cannaflower:

 Indica strains are known for producing a “body high,” leaving you physically relaxed and even sleepy.
 Marijuana enthusiasts often describe it as producing a feel of being “couch locked,” and use the phrase “in-da-couch” to remember that indica effects are best enjoyed on the couch (preferably with one of these movies).
 Most people prefer indica effects in the evening.